 Some growers employ scare-eye balloons to protect sweet corn from pecking.
 Growers report that the light colored balloons work better than the dark ones.
 There are some larger ones with “holographic” eyes that seem to follow you as you walk by.
 Growers have had relatively good results with them.
 With all of the balloons, it is important to suspend them from high poles 2-5 feet above the crop.

-Shooting is rarely successful at controlling bird problems.
+Shooting is rarely effective at controlling bird problems.
 The main effect is scaring away the survivors.
-There are local, state and international laws that affect if, where and how shooting may be employed.
+There are local, state, and international laws that affect if, where, and how shooting may be employed.

 Rodents